 What’s Time Doctor?

-Time Doctor is a productivity management tool used by large companies like Verizon and SMBs like Thrive market to boost performance across the organization.
+Time Doctor is a productivity management tool used by large companies and SMBs to boost performance across the organization.

 Here’s a quick look at how Time Doctor can help you run more efficient call centers and contact centers: